PassiveLemon/tmodloader1.4-docker/README.md

  - Docker container: Use the docker container instructions and use serverconfiglinux.txt. </br>

 The configs are in the contents folder.
 Make sure it is correctly edited or your server will not run correctly.
-Details about the configs are in the files. </br>
+[Details on server config.](https://github.com/tModLoader/tModLoader/wiki/Starting-a-modded-server) </br>
 </br>

-## Getting your modpack </br>
+## Modpack </br>
 In tModLoader on your client, enable any mods that you want to play with.
 You shouldn't include any client side only mods in the modpack folder for the server.
 Mods are included in the modpack folder. </br>

 Go to the mod pack section. </br>